 And here he is!

 For something pleasantly low-key, have a browse through this slightly dusty bookstore, where you can get posters and postcards (we love them).
-And for that driving test?
-Don’t forget the Ruhnama, in addition to that highway code.
+And for that driving test, pick up a copy of the highway code.
+NB: Don’t forget the Ruhnama.
+Part of the test, remember.